Species Spotlight: Bonefish

 Where to catch:

 Bonefish are found in lots of fisheries around the world and can be found in huge shoals containing well over 100 fish.
 These large shoals tend to be of juvenile fish because as they grow in size they then tend to split up into smaller groups and quite often once they have reached 10lb or more they are found as single roaming fish.

 Bonefish can be spotted and found on most tilde flats, mangroves and creeks which often means wading as apposed to boat rides into the deeper waters.
 They are a species of fish that can tolerate water with poor oxygen levels which tend to follow a daily pattern coming on and off the flats with the rise and fall of the daily tides.
 The main rule is to try and find the shallow waters when they’re feeding.
 Bonefish, Tarpon and Permit often prowl the same areas and waters so you can always keep your eyes out for the other species too.

-Fishing for Bonefish is mainly done by wading saltwater flats looking for tell tail sights of Bonefish.
+Bonefish Fly fishing is mainly done by wading saltwater flats and sight fishing.
 Walking these sandy bottom flats can make spotting Bonefish half the battle, for once spotted you need to produce an accurate cast.
 It is far more productive to lead the fish by three to four feet, rather than trying to get too close.
 With the Bonefish being in the magical grand slam, they can often pose a challenge and can often be the last fish anglers are hunting.

 When you’re out Bonefish Fly fishing, a small, short strip is needed to get the fish reacting to your fly.
 Once this has happened, stripping the fly slowly should entice an eat.
 Like all flats fishing, it is very visual.
 Seeing the fish, making the cast and seeing the fish react and eat the fly makes it very exciting.
 Setting the hook with a strip-strike and keeping the rod tip down, will almost ensure a good hook-set.
 Once you are comfortable with the hook-set, you need to anticipate that the fish will dart off with incredible power and speed.
 Holding onto the line will definitely result in the leader popping.
 You can see some great example on how to entice and land Bonefish on our fantastic Christmas Island fishing video which shows Peter Collingsworth wading the Christmas island flats with some amazing results and just shows what kind of fishing experience these fish bring to anglers.

 Fly rods are normally 9ft single handed rods in 7/8#.
-Reels need to hold large amounts of braid backing along with matching warm water floating line.
+Reels need to hold large amounts of braid backing along with matching warm water floating fly lines.
 This set up is then completed with a leader that rangers from 8lb to 15lb depending on where you are fishing.